 Room sale signs need to first be approved by your Residence Manager and then may be posted on residence hall bulletin boards only.
 Room sales should remain in the room and not extend to the hallways or dayroom.

 Delivery of food and groceries from off-campus vendors (e.g. Walmart delivery, Postmates, Grubhub, Door Dash, Uber Eats, etc.) is not allowed.
 The Grille and our on-campus Papa John’s provides convenient room service to residence hall rooms.

 Keep in mind that we represent Christ, and our conduct should always glorify the Lord.
 To help maintain our testimony within the community, college standards should always be upheld, even when students are off campus with guests.
 PCC students may not go to bars, clubs, casinos, movie theaters, or other locations that may harm one’s personal testimony.

 Students are expected to use academic and recreational facilities on the PCC campus and should not go to other college campuses to use their facilities or equipment.

 To enrich your student experience, there are various required events on campus outside of classes.
 For chapel and Student Body, you will have an assigned seat.
 For class meetings, yearbook photos, Sunday Reflections, Fine Arts, and Commencement, tap your PCC Card to record your attendance.

-You will tap your card for academic forums and seminars as required by your major or instructor.
+You will tap your PCC Card for academic forums and seminars as required by your major or instructor.

-The Activities Planner provides dates and times for these events.
+The production page on Eagle’s Nest provides dates and times for these events.
 Plan to arrive and be seated at least five minutes prior to productions.
-Cameras and recording equipment are not to be brought into church, chapel, classes, or any other college program.
+Cameras and recording equipment are not to be brought into any college program.